 How to Eat: If you can get one of these behemoths into your car, the traditional way to consume this fruit is either frying, sautéing, or eating it raw.

 In the mood for a delicious and healthy meal?
 You must try this BBQ Jackfruit Sandwich recipe!

-If you ask someone who’s tried the African Cucumber, they’ll tell you that its true name is more befitting to its taste than the nickname.
+If you ask someone who’s tried the African cucumber, they’ll tell you that its true name is more befitting to its taste than the nickname.
 It has been reported to have a cucumber and zucchini flavor with hints of lemon or citrus, which is great for making cocktails and mixed drinks.
-The African Cucumber is native to the Kalahari Desert of Africa but is now being grown stateside in California and cultivated in New Zealand.
+The African cucumber is native to Africa’s Kalahari Desert but is now grown stateside in California and cultivated in New Zealand.

 Food Truck Finder: Upohar